kintone-workshops/kintone-for-hackathon-slides/slides.md

 layout: image-right
 image: ./kintone-graphics/Example_Samurai.gif
 equal: true
-title: Example - IoT Samurai Swords <tabler-slice />
+title: Example - IoT Samurai Swords <tabler-slice/>
 ---

-# IoT Samurai Swords <tabler-slice />
+# IoT Samurai Swords <tabler-slice/>
 Created by [@RyBB](https://github.com/RyBB) - [Article](https://dev.to/will_yama/kintone-at-maker-faire-tokyo-2020-215k)

 Users are challenged to slice their enemies as quickly as possible with a samurai sword!